neurobagel/api/README.md

 Note: Currently, to access the API, you must be connected to the McGill network.

-## Local Installation
+## Local installation

-### Install Dependencies
+### Install dependencies

 You'll need to install the dependencies outlined in the requirements.txt file.
-For convenience, you can use Python's venv package to install dependencies in a virtual environment.
+For convenience, you can use Python's `venv` package to install dependencies in a virtual environment.
 You can find the instructions on creating and activating a virtual environment in the official [documentation](https://docs.python.org/3.10/library/venv.html).
 After setting up and activating your environment, you can install the dependencies by running the following command in your terminal:

 ```bash
 $ pip install -r requirements.txt
 ```

-### Set the Environment Variables
+### Set the environment variables

 To run the API, at least two environment variables must be set, `USER` and `PASSWORD`.
 An optional third environment variable `DOG_ROOT` may be set to use a different IP address for the graph database.